shreytailor/parallel-scheduler/wiki/work_logs_individual/Hajin.md

+### 22 Aug
+- Created a release.
+Took the whole day to build, test, fix jar file.
+- Done!

+### 20 Aug
+- Had a zoom meeting with Shrey and Josh to fix schedule visualisation.
+There were some bugs with the event transmission, which we fixed together.
+There was another problem that the scheduler doesn't start before algorithm starts, so we fixed that together as well.
+- Implemented a feature where time label in the visualisation stops going up in time after scheduler stops.
+Being part of the algorithm implemnetation team, I knew where scheduler was meant to stop, and was able to put the code that stops the timer in the right place.
+This placement was more important with parallel scheduler, as visualisation team were not strongly familiar with the implementation.
+- Implemented a public method that retrieves # of opened states (partial schedules) and closed (visited) states.
+- Also peer-programmed with Josh to get rid of ObservedList<Schedule>, as a single Schedule was sufficient.
+Had to fix some bugs that came with the change though.

 ### 17 Aug
 - Implemented a working parallel scheduler 'ParallelSchedulerShareEachLoop', which produces an optimal schedule.
 This uses Executor service to have a fixed number of threads in the pool.
 When the while loop is entered, we create at least as many workers as there are threads, and we assign a state to explore for each of them.
 - Implemented a parser and utility that parses the gxl files crawled from [optimal schedule database of UoA Parallel Lab](https://parallel.auckland.ac.nz/OptimalTaskScheduling/OptimalSchedules.html).
 GraphInfo also stores extra information regarding expected optimal time, number of processors we are allocating task to, and number of tasks to allocate.